- To assess the basic aspects of material science as they apply to nuclear systems.

 Course material and reference books

-The PowerPoint presentations of the lectures, and extensive lecture notes, are available on the BNEN website.
+The PowerPoint presentations of the lectures are available on the BNEN website.

 Other useful references: